Theresa Laʻanui: Birth and early life

 Theresa was born on May 1, 1860, in Honolulu.
 She was born of high aliʻi descent, through her father, Gideon Kailipalaki Laʻanui, a brother of Elizabeth Kekaʻaniau who attended the Chiefs Children's School and was deemed eligible to the throne by King Kamehameha III.
 Her mother was Elizabeth Kamaikaopa, said to be a great-granddaughter of Keohokalole, the mother of Liliuokalani.
 She was a member of the House of Laʻanui, a collateral branch of the House of Kamehameha.
 Her children (except her daughters by Cartwright) and male-line descendants belong paternally to the Wilcox family.

 As a child, Theresa grew up during the royal court of Kamehameha V and would often go to the palace to make leis for the king.
-She was married four times, although she only had children from her first and second marriages.
 She was one-eighth French by her great-grandfather Jean Baptiste Rives, who had twin daughters both being hanai at birth by Kaahumanu.
-One daughter was given the name Theresa Owana Kaheiheimalie, Theresa's grandmother whom she was named after.
-The rest she was of pure Hawaiian descent.
+One of the twins was given the name Theresa Owana Kaheiheimalie, the grandmother and namesake of the later Theresa.
+Aside from this French ancestry, she was otherwise of Hawaiian descent.
 After her parents died in 1871, she was adopted by her aunt Elizabeth Kekaʻaniau Pratt.